zulfiqaralimir/IELTS/Speaking/Sentences.md

 * **The movie was entertaining, yet it didn't live up to my expectations.**

 "The movie was entertaining" and "it didn't live up to my expectations" are two independent clauses connected by the coordinating conjunction "yet."

+### Complex Sentences:

+* **Although she studied hard, she didn't pass the exam.**

+This is a complex sentence where "Although she studied hard" is a dependent clause (subordinate clause) and "she didn't pass the exam" is an independent clause.
+They are joined by the subordinating conjunction "although."

+* **He couldn't attend the meeting because he was sick.**

+In this complex sentence, "He couldn't attend the meeting" is the independent clause, and "because he was sick" is the dependent clause that explains the reason.
+The dependent clause begins with the subordinating conjunction "because."

+* **Since it was late, we decided to stay overnight.**

+"Since it was late" is the dependent clause (subordinate clause), and "we decided to stay overnight" is the independent clause.
+They are connected by the subordinating conjunction "since."